CACI-International/ergo/ergo/user_guide/src/rfc/script-eval.md

 ### Advantages
 * This will likely result in some serious speed-up of script execution overall.
-  For instance, since the standard library was made to have script components, it takes about 0.2s to load (it used to be on the order of nanoseconds, just loading a DSO).
+  For example, since the standard library changed to have portions implemented as scripts recently, it takes about 0.2s to load (it used to be on the order of milliseconds, just loading a DSO).
 As the standard library script portions grow, this will become more of a problem.
 One part of this is that the expressions still need to be recursively traversed to capture bindings correctly; this process will likely be a good place to focus some optimizations of the runtime.
 However, if we aren't evaluating things that aren't needed for the most part only the bits and pieces of the standard library that are actually _used_ will be evaluated (which generally may be a somewhat sparse selection).
 * This change would make it almost trivial to evaluate scripts concurrently, as we just need to spawn the evaluation onto the async runtime.
 * Related to the last point, it should become fairly easy to load scripts that